-How many water blocks can you add to the loop?
+Q How many water blocks can you add to the loop?

-- A: The EK-KIT SLIM liquid cooling unit can be upgraded with several additional parts.
-However in order to keep performance at a reasonable level it is recommended not to upgrade EK-KIT SLIM with no more than: - one (1) GPU water blocks (EK-KIT S240) - two (2) GPU water blocks (EK-KIT S280, -S360)
+- A: EK-KIT Classic liquid cooling unit can be upgraded with several additional parts.
+However, in order to keep performance at a reasonable level, it is recommended not to upgrade EK-KIT Classic with more than: - one (1) GPU water block (EK-KIT Classic 240) - two (2) GPU water blocks (EK-KIT Classic 360)

-The pump itself can manage the restriction of having up to 4 GPU water blocks however the loop has to be extended with an additional radiator units.
+The pump itself can manage the restriction of having up to 4 GPU water blocks but the loop has to be extended with an additional radiator unit.